-The New Forest’s commoning system, which allows farmers and smallholders to let their ponies and cattle roam the area, is run by the Verderers, who have joined police in appealing for information about the incident.
+The New Forest’s commoning system, which allows farmers and smallholders to let their ponies and cattle roam the area, is run by the Verderers, who have joined police in appealing for information

 The Verderers pay a £1,000 reward for information leading to the conviction of a driver involved in a hit-and-run accident.